How to See Rowcounts and Execution Time for In-Flight Queries in SQL Server

-During a discussion of troubleshooting query timeouts in Azure SQL Database recently, I thought – hey, I wonder if you can find queries that timed out in Query Store?
+During a discussion of troubleshooting query timeouts in Azure SQL Database recently, I wondered: can you find queries that timed out in Query Store?

 Here are some basics regarding query timeouts for SQL Server, Azure SQL Database, and Azure SQL Managed Instance: